regl-project/regl/RATIONALE.md

 Microsoft Excel is designed around this paradigm

-### Poll a user callback
+### Use special per-component logic
-The user provides a callback which can be polled by render() method to check if something changed and needs to be updated.
-This method is similar to the `dirty` flag technique.
+Here the component would implement its own weird special-case logic to test if its inputs have changed and need to update.

 ### Hybrid methods
 Maybe combining some of the above methods is effective?